wiremock/wiremock.org/_studio_docs/mock-rest-api.md

 > **note**
 >
-> The message in the red text in this case indicates that MockLab couldn't
+> The message in the red text in this case indicates that WireMock couldn't
 > automatically generate a valid request body to match our JSONPath expression.
 > This can be safely ignored as we've created our own request body.

 ### Other types of error

-You can also simulate lower-level errors with MockLab such as dropped network connections and delays.
+You can also simulate lower-level errors with WireMock such as dropped network connections and delays.
 You can [learn more about faults here](/docs/simulating-faults/).